amaljose96/chord-detector/README.md

 ## Data labeller

 This file reads the data file, plays each beat data to the user one by one and ask for the corresponding chord.
-The chord is then converted into classlabel and saved as \<song_name\>_labelled.txt
+The chord is then converted into classlabel and saved as \<song_name\>\_labelled.txt
 Chord to Class label conversion are as follows:
 - The key is detected from every chord.
 - Every key can have 10 chord variations (like maj, min, maj7 etc.)
 - Class label is calculated as 'key_number \* 10 + variation_number' where key_number and variation_number are the indices.
 - Key can be obtained by dividing the class label by 10.
 Variation can be obtained by mod 10.
+### Prerequisites

+This file requires numpy for data rearrangement and pysoundcard for playing sound.

+> pip install numpy pysoundcard

 ### How to run
-> python data_labellor.py \<name of song\>_data.txt
+> python data_labellor.py \<name of song\>\_data.txt
 ### How to label
 - For every input, give key followed by variation. eg. Cmaj, D#min etc.
 - If the data is not to be taken(ie. does not clearly define a chord or has a transition), press 'p' to pass.